radish-bdd/radish/docs/tutorial.rst

        Scenario Loop 10: Some stabilization test
            ...
 Some Steps ...

-*Note: Scenario Loop are not standard gherkin*
+*Note: Scenario Loops are not standard gherkin*

 Scenario Precondition
 ---------------------